-606.6 FORFEITURE REVIEWER
+500.7 FORFEITURE REVIEWER

-The Chief of Police will appoint an officer as the forfeiture reviewer.
-Prior to assuming duties, or as soon as practicable thereafter, the forfeiture reviewer should attend a department-approved course on asset forfeiture.
+Prior to assuming the duties of the Forfeiture Reviewer, or as soon as practicable thereafter, the forfeiture reviewer should attend a department- approved course on asset forfeiture.

 The responsibilities of the forfeiture reviewer include:

 - (a) Remaining familiar with forfeiture laws, particularly Health and Safety Code § 11469 et seq. and Penal Code § 186.2 et seq. and the forfeiture policies of the forfeiture counsel. - (b) Serving as the liaison between the Department and the forfeiture counsel and ensuring prompt legal review of all seizures. - (c) Making reasonable efforts to obtain annual training that includes best practices in pursuing, seizing and tracking forfeitures. - (d) Reviewing each seizure-related case and deciding whether the seizure is more appropriately made under state or federal seizure laws.
 The forfeiture reviewer should contact federal authorities when appropriate. - (e) Ensuring that responsibilities, including the designation of a fiscal agent, are clearly established whenever multiple agencies are cooperating in a forfeiture case. - (f) Ensuring that seizure forms are available and appropriate for department use.
 These should include notice forms, a receipt form and a checklist that provides relevant guidance to officers.
 The forms should be available in languages appropriate for the region and should contain spaces for: - 1.
 Names and contact information for all relevant persons and law enforcement officers involved.